Hussainajhar8/my-aws-cloud-resume/README.md

 **Services and tools used**:

-- Amazon S3
+- Amazon S3 - For static webhosting
-- Amazon CloudFront
+- Amazon CloudFront - For content delivery.
-- Amazon Certificate Manager
+- Amazon Certificate Manager - To issue SSL certificates.
+- Cloudflare - To register domain and configure DNS records.
-- AWS Lambda
+- AWS Lambda - To create a visitor count api.
-- API Gateway
+- API Gateway - To act as HTTP gateway that triggers Lambda function
-- Dynamo DB
+- Dynamo DB - To store the visitor count.
+- Terraform - To create consistent and reproduceable deployments.
-- GitHub Actions
+- GitHub Actions - To automate CI/CD pipeline, ensuring changes are tested, built and deployed efficiently.
-- Terraform

 ## [Live Demo 🔗](https://ajharresume.com)